FikaWorks/website/content/blog/what-fikaworks-offers-clients/index.md

 the member pays dues that all members voted on to cover the cooperative expenses.

 Membership is curated by current members.
 We currently only accept membership from people we have worked with in the past.
-All members must only meet on criteria, **excellent** cloud native skills.
+All members must only meet one criteria, **excellent** cloud native skills.

 ## Excellence is our brand